YuTang06/RCHRL/README.md

 # RCHRL
-This is a PyTorch implementation for our paper "Hierarchical Reinforcement Learning from Imperfect Demonstrations through Reachable Coverage-based Subgoal Filtering"
+This is a PyTorch implementation for our paper "Hierarchical Reinforcement Learning from Imperfect Demonstrations through Reachable Coverage-based Subgoal Filtering".

 # Dependencies
 * Python 3.6